MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesProcessNotificationOperation.md

 The result of giving an APNS notification to the Connected Devices platform for processing.

 > [!NOTE]
-> This class is deprecated use MCDConnectedDevicesNotification instead.
+> This class is deprecated, use MCDConnectedDevicesNotification instead.

 ## Properties